September - Apples

 - Breakfast ideas – apples are a great addition to yogurts or porridge* and baked apples are a great pancake* filling.

 - Main meals – apples are delicious in fresh salads and slaws but also the perfect accompaniment with roasted pork

 - Desserts – apples can be used in crumble, sweet pie and cake recipes and many more sweet treats.

-*Please check your Food and Drink Directory for suitable products.
+*Please check your Food and Drink Guide for suitable products.